SierraTecnologia/Facilitador/docs/inspiracao/decoy/quick-start.md

 ![](assets/img/generate.gif)

 Decoy provides [a generator](generator) that creates the controller, model, and view for the data you are managing.
-Run `php artisan decoy:generate Article`.
+Run `php artisan facilitador:generate Article`.
 This creates the following files:

 - `app/Article` - The model (shared by admin and public sites)
 - `app/Http/Controllers/Admin/Articles.php` - The controller